SirMekus/mmuo/Readme.md

 4. ## Generating Password

-Give the button a `gen-password` class.
+Give the button a `gen-password` class and place it to the input element you want it to be displayed in.
 Example:

 ```html
 <div>